rtbenfield/talks-kcdc-2025-write-once-stream-everywhere/slides/slides.md

 <v-click>
 <section>

-## Replication Slot
+## Logical Replication

-An instance of a replication consumer that should be tracked by the primary to retain changes.
+The concept of replicating a database by tracking changes in the form of individual record modification.

 </section>
 </v-click>